KurobaDev/FleetCommand/README.md

 > **Privacy Note:** Your API Key and Local Notes are stored exclusively on your device using `chrome.storage.local`.
 This extension communicates directly with the API endpoint; no data ever touches third-party servers.

+> **Note on Authentication:** FleetCommand utilizes secure API keys.
+However, if you are actively logged into the web portal in another Chrome tab, the extension will piggyback on your active session cookies for faster, seamless fetching.
+Invalid API keys are strictly rejected regardless of session state.
+---

+## 🛠️ Troubleshooting

+* **Data isn't syncing or devices are missing?**
+Go to the **Preferences** (gear icon) -> **Data Management** and ensure "Show Deleted Devices" is toggled correctly.
+If issues persist, scroll down to **Troubleshooting** and click **Factory Reset** to clear the local cache and fetch fresh data from the server.

+* **Cannot connect to API?**
+Double-check that your domain does not include `https://` or trailing slashes (e.g., `mycompany.com` is correct, `https://mycompany.com/` is incorrect).
 ---

 ## 💻 Tech Stack